 By this, everyone will know that you are my disciples if you support one political party over the other.

-Few people would disagree with Jesus teachings on love.
+Few people would disagree with the teachings of Jesus on love.
 To treat others as you want to be treated.
 To love the outcast.
 To love beyond self with a willingness to sacrifice for others.
 This is the kind of love that is hard to dismiss.

 A word to individuals hurt by myself and other Christ-followers.

 Second, I beg you to not judge God solely on the behavior of his followers.

 A misspelled word in a book does not dispel the overall truth of that book.
-The imperfect lives of Christ-follower’s does not invalidate the person or teachings of Jesus.
+The imperfect lives of Christ-follower’s do not invalidate the person or teachings of Jesus.

 Jesus is not mad at you.
 He loves you.
 He wants to restore your broken heart.
 He wants you to experience his unconditional love.

 In the process of learning to love others we will find some unexpected benefits.